-Input and output data can consist of plain-text, cipher-text, cryptographic keys as well as other parameters.
-However, there is no provision for the output of plaintext CSPs nor does the module support a cryptographic bypass mode.
+Input and output data can consist of plain-text, cipher-text, and cryptographic keys as well as other parameters.
+The module does not support a cryptographic bypass mode.

 All data output is prohibited whenever an error state occurs or during the self-test process.